 • Assurance of data integrity by giving indication whenever data is altered

-Furthermore, hash functions are helpful in many other ways.
+Furthermore, these are helpful in many other ways.
 For instance, it helps sign software applications and secure the website connection to transmit information online.

-The hash function is seen differently by different people.
-But it becomes a bit different if you’re questioning what a hash function in cryptography is.
-The hash function is seen as a unique identifier for any content in cryptography.
+It is seen differently by different people.
+But it becomes a bit different if you’re questioning cryptography.
+It is seen as a unique identifier for any content in cryptography.
 It processes the plaintext data of all sizes and converts it into a unique ciphertext of a certain length.

 In other words, hashing is a mathematical function that gives an output called a hash value of ciphertext or plaintext.
 It’s a cryptographic technique that transforms your data into a specific text string.
 Henceforth, once you put a plaintext within a strong hash algorithm, you get the output in a hash value.

-Similarly, the hash function is a one-way cryptographic algorithm that maps your input of all sizes to a unique output of a fixed length in bits.
-The resulting output is known as a hash value, hash digest, or hash code, which is the resulting unique output.
+Similarly, it is a one-way cryptographic algorithm that maps your input of all sizes to a unique output of a fixed length in bits.
+The resulting output is known as a hash value, digest, or code, which is the resulting unique output.

 Hashing converts readable text into unreadable text, making it secure.
 And, once hashing is executed, it’s not easy to reverse, which makes it a little different from encryption, where you can reverse the encrypted information.